cu-esiil-edu/MSUDENVER-DineWaterQuality2023/water-quality.md

 <img src= "https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/ThExceedance2.jpg?raw=true" alt="Map of Wells with Exceedance of thorium" width="60%" height="60%">

-> *The red dots on the map show the location of 22 sites with thorium values that exceed safe drinking water limits.*
+> *Figure 10: The red dots on the map show the location of 22 sites with thorium values that exceed safe drinking water limits.*

 <img src= "https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/UExceedance.jpg?raw=true" alt="Map of Wells with Exceedance of uranium" width="60%" height="60%">

-> *This map shows the location of 27 sites with uranium values that exceed safe drinking water limits.*
+> *Figure 11: This map shows the location of 27 sites with uranium values that exceed safe drinking water limits.*

 <img src= "https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/SbExceedence.jpg?raw=true" alt="Map of Wells with Exceedance of antimony" width="60%" height="60%">

-> *This map shows the location of 3 sites with antimony values that exceed safe drinking water limits.*
+> *Figure 12: This map shows the location of 3 sites with antimony values that exceed safe drinking water limits.*

 ### Well and Spring Sites Results

 We found is that there is not only a concern of heavy metals in the water from the Gold King Mine spill, but there are likely still heavy metals present from historic uranium mining.
-More data needs to be collected to calculate if these heavy metals still exist today since the last recording was in 1986.
+The last sampling of heavy metals was in 1986.
+More data needs to be collected to calculate if these heavy metals still exist today and whether they have increased or decreased.
+An increase could indicate that pollution reached the groundwater from the Gold King Mine Spill.